labring/sealos/DEVELOPGUIDE.md

 multipass mount /your-bin-dir <name>[:<path>]
 ```

-## Notice About build and cross build

-Since Golang CGO_ENABLED is enabled by default if it is not specified, if you compile the sealos binary of linuxos on
-macos, it is cross-compiled, and since CGO_ENABLED is not explicitly specified, go will close CGO_ENABLED by default,
-that is, CGO_ENABLED=0, and compile at this time Some functions of sealos will not be supported, such as
-'images' subcommand depends on cgo for overlay.
-At this time, sealos does not support overlay driver by default, and
-will report "driver not supported" error.
-Therefore, if you are developing or debugging images storage related
-functions, it is best to compile sealos in a linux environment such as ubuntu.

-In addition, the final release build of sealos is based on the ubuntu environment of Github Action.
-The built binary
-defaults to open CGO and supports overlay driver.

 Then test it locally.

+## Notes about cross-platform building

+If not explicitly specified, `CGO_ENABLED` will be `0` (disabled), which allows cross-platform building but sacrificing support for subcommands like `images` that relies on CGO.
+That is, when running `sealos images`, since overlay driver is not supported without CGO, a "driver not supported" error will occur.

+Therefore, if you are developing or debugging images storage related functions, you have to build sealos under Linux.

+In addition, the released version of sealos is built under Ubuntu (thanks to Github Actions) and has `CGO_ENABLED=1` to support overlay driver.